 The identity of the entity and/or operator (of the ACA) that caused the event,

 Detailed audit requirements are listed in the table below according to the level of assurance.
-The ACA shall record the events identified in the table for High Assurance.
+The ACA shall record the events identified in the table for High Assurance, as appropriate.

 All security auditing capabilities of the ACA operating system and CA applications required by this CP shall be enabled.
 As a result, most of the events identified in the table shall be automatically recorded.
 Where events cannot be automatically recorded, the CA shall implement manual procedures to satisfy this requirement.

+Add two colums to the chart below: CA and RA responsibilities/ split rudimentary, basic, medium, and high into two columns each, one for CA and one for RA.